-We're in the middle of our design process and we're getting some of the first parts in hand, from prototyping or benchtops or our manufacturing cell.
+We're in the middle of our design process and we're getting some of the first parts in hand, either from prototyping or benchtops or our manufacturing cell.
 Let's test them and finish our verification testing!
 Maybe we shouldn’t.
 I'll explain why after this brief introduction.

-Production equivalent is that middle-ground between prototype and full production (closer to production).
-But we need to use it strategically and in a smart way.
-And we need to be able to justify our decision when using it, which is fair.
+In conclusion production equivalence is that middle-ground between prototype and full production.
+But we need to use it strategically and in a smart way, and we need to be able to justify our decision when using it, which is fair.
 And I think that goes across any design process in any field.
 It's a general good manufacturing practice.